IsnTkinter/tkinter_doc/spbw.rst

         :arg highlightthickness:
                 The thickness of the focus highlight.
 Default is 1.
 Set to 0 to suppress display of the focus highlight.
         :arg increment:
-                When you constrain the values with the from_ and to options, you can use the increment option to specify how much the value increases or decreases when the user clicks on an arrowhead.
-For example, with options from_=0.0, to=2.0, and increment=0.5, the up-arrowhead will step through values 0.0, 0.5, 1.0, 1.5, and 2.0.
+                When you constrain the values with the from\_ and to options, you can use the increment option to specify how much the value increases or decreases when the user clicks on an arrowhead.
+For example, with options ``from_=0.0``, ``to=2.0``, and ``increment=0.5``, the up-arrowhead will step through values 0.0, 0.5, 1.0, 1.5, and 2.0.
         :arg insertbackground:
                 Selects the color of the insertion cursor displayed in the entry part of the widget.
         :arg insertborderwidth: